bedapub/bksnake/README.md

 ```

 By this, sample metadata, in particular the path for the raw input data, i.e. "fastq" files, are given by the input metadata file located at `resources/test-data/metadata.txt`.
+The test data set consists of three sub samples fastq files from A549 cell line samples from GEO study [GSM5362223](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5362223).
-The Snakemake jobs will be submitted to the cluster queue, and a maximum of 50 jobs will be processed simultaneously.
+By the above command, the Snakemake jobs will be submitted to the cluster queue, and a maximum of 50 jobs will be processed simultaneously.
 All output will be written to a new folder named `test-data_output`.
 All other pipeline configuration parameters will be used from the default config file, `config/config.yaml`.